 Mild cases of PID can be treated at home.
 Antibiotic pills will likely be prescribed.
-You may also receive an injection of antibiotics.
+You may also get an injection of antibiotics.

 For more serious cases

 Severe cases of PID need to be treated in the hospital.
-There, you will receive antibiotics through an IV (intravenous) line.
-Your health will be closely monitored.
+There, you will get antibiotics through an IV (intravenous) line.
+Your health will be closely watched.
 The length of your hospital stay depends on how sick you are.
 After you leave the hospital, antibiotic pills will likely be prescribed.
 If complications have occurred, you may need surgery to help treat them.

 Make sure your partner gets treated

 The bacteria that cause PID can also have harmful effects in men.
 Any partner you have had sex with in the past 60 days should be treated for chlamydia and gonorrhea.
 Your partner must be treated with antibiotics as well.